nathancarter/mocg/docs/chapter-10-resources.md

 This page contains links to all resources mentioned in Chapter 10 of the textbook.
 It begins with several ways to graph vector functions for free on the web, and concludes with how to graph them within POV-Ray scenes.

-As a quick comparison, the first two methods require Java, while the third does not; but consequently the first two are interactive, while the third produces only a static image.
+I recommend them in the order shown; GeoGebra is the best.
+The two that follow it require Java, but do create interactive plots.
+The final one does not require Java, but creates only a static image.

 ## [GeoGebra](https://www.geogebra.org/3d?lang=en)